-You can read the full Luna Mattress Protector review here.
+The full Luna Mattress Protector review is available here.

 Pros and Cons Of Each Protector

-- You want an encasement mattress that can be sealed to protect against bed bugs
+- Those who want an encasement mattress that can be sealed to protect against bed bugs

-- You want a protector that is Certified Asthma and Allergy Friendly™ by the Asthma and Allergy Foundation of America (AAFA)
+- Those who want a protector that is Certified Asthma and Allergy Friendly™ by the Asthma and Allergy Foundation of America (AAFA)

-- You want a super snug fit on your mattress (protector comes in two depth options)
+- Those want a super snug fit on your mattress (protector comes in two depth options)

-- You want to spend less than $100 on a protector
+- Those who want to spend less than $100 on a protector

-- You want a protector that is easy to get on and off your bed (fitted-style sheet)
+- People who want a protector that is easy to get on and off your bed (fitted-style sheet)

-- You want a cotton terry surface material
+- Those who want a cotton terry surface material

-- You have a thicker mattress – can fit up to 18 inches
+- People who have a thicker mattress – can fit up to 18 inches

-- You want your protector to be made in the USA
+- Those who want your protector to be made in the USA

-From material to fit, these two protectors are very different.
-Deciding which protector is right for you will come down to your needs.
+From material to fit, these two protectors are very different, making the decision come down to personal needs.

-If you are looking for a mattress protector that is waterproof, easy to take on and off your bed and priced reasonably, then you will probably like the Luna protector.
+For people who are looking for a mattress protector that is waterproof, easy to take on and off the bed and priced reasonably, the Luna may be the more ideal option.